Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### User documentation is part of your definition of "Done".
-However, there aren’t enough technical writers for all teams.
-Your Development Team doesn’t have a technical writer.
+However, there aren't enough technical writers for all teams.
+Your Development Team doesn't have a technical writer.
 What should you do?

 - [ ] Form a separate team of technical writers that will work on an on-demand basis for the various Product Owners.
 Work order will be first in, first out.
 - [ ] Let the user documentation remain undone and accumulate until after the last development Sprint.
 It will then be done by any available technical writers.